 • Spell quickly and easily by segmenting the sounds in words

-• Acquire good handwriting.
+• Acquire and practise good handwriting.

-Alongside this, the teachers read a wide range of stories, poetry and non-fiction to pupils; they are soon able to read these texts for themselves.
+Alongside this, teachers read a wide range of stories, poetry and non-fiction to pupils; they are soon able to read these texts for themselves.

 Through the teaching of systematic, synthetic phonics our aim is for children to: